amelielavender/portfolio/README.md

 you may use the css portion, including the background image, any way you wish. see LICENSE hugo-easy-gallery is licensed under the MIT license and usage is subject to those terms.

-[^1]: site doesn't use remote fonts, google repo linked for reference only.